SilviaEiden/Election_Analysis/README.md

 ## Overview of Election-Audit

 ### Purpose
-The purpose of this analysis is to assist Tom, a Board of Elections employee, with an election-audit of the tabulated results for US congressional voting district in Colorado.
+The purpose of this analysis is to assist Tom, a Board of Elections employee, with an election-audit of the tabulated results for a US congressional voting district in Colorado.
 His manager, Seth, is asking to automate the process using Python and report the results to a text file.
 After all votes are counted, we need to generate a vote count report to certify this US congressional race.

 ## Election-Audit Results